Orange-OpenSource/keepass-vault-sync-plugin/README.md

 # License

-Developped at Orange Applications for Business under LGPL-2.1.
+Developped at Orange Business Services under LGPL-2.1.
 See [LICENSE](LICENSE).

 # How to use